ABViewer

-ABViewer is multifunctional software for working with AutoCAD DWG, DXF, PLT, STEP, IGES, STL and other 2D and 3D CAD files.
-The application allows creating and editing drawings, as well as saving them to AutoCAD DWG/DXF, PDF, JPG and a number of other vector and raster file formats.

-The software was developed by CADSoftTools in 2003.
-Since that time, the program has been translated into more than 30 languages and now it supports more than 50 2D/3D vector and raster formats.
+ABViewer is a software application for 2D/3D computer-aided design (CAD) developed by CADSoftTools in 2003.
+Its main features are viewing, editing, creating, converting, and printing CAD files.
+It is compatible with Windows and Linux with Wine and distributed as proprietary software.
+ABViewer is available in more than 30 languages.

 History

-The early version of ABViewer presented a viewer that also allowed merging CAD files, storing BMP and EMF images in the clipboard, as well as printing a group of files.
+The early version of ABViewer allowed viewing and merging CAD files, storing BMP and EMF images in the clipboard, and printing a group of files.
 Initially, the program supported 20 languages and was available in two versions: Standard and Professional.

-In 2007, ABViewer was no longer just a viewer.
-It became a tool for viewing, editing and converting files.
-The application had a full set of tools of a professional editor and supported operations used in design and project work.
+In 2007, new features were added to the viewer: an editor and a converter.
+The application got a full set of editing tools for design and project work.
 As a converter, ABViewer made it possible to convert selected parts of the image.
-Now depending on the functionality the program is available in three versions (Standard, Professional and Enterprise).
+ABViewer 6 was available in three versions (Standard, Professional and Enterprise).

+ABViewer 15.1 was released in 2023.
+The latest version (ABViewer 15.2) was released in October 2024.